TheIoTLearningInitiative/EmbeddedLinux/documentation/GeneralPurposeInputOutput.md

     gpio126      gpio130      gpio134      gpiochip0    gpiochip248
 ```

-this directory, is a control interface used to get userspace control over GPIO48, therefore can have the following read/write attributes:
+This directory, is a control interface used to get userspace control over GPIO48, therefore can have the following read/write attributes:

 ```sh
 	"direction" ... reads as either "in" or "out".
 This value may